 Per serving: Calories: 270, Total Fat: 15 g, Carbohydrates: 32 g, Protein: 4 g

-Save This soup brings comfort with each spoonful—perfect for cozy evenings or impressing guests with simple elegance.
+This soup brings comfort with each spoonful—perfect for cozy evenings or impressing guests with simple elegance.

 Recipe Questions & Answers